InformaticsMatters/dls-fragalysis-stack-openshift/s2g-processor/README.md

 >   You need only run Packer once per region.

 ## Starting the cluster
+Before starting the deployment ensure you've installed the SSH agent and added your key.

+    $ eval $(ssh-agent)
+    $ ssh-add ~/.ssh/abc-im.pem

 A shell-script wraps the combined execution of `Terraform` (used )to instantiate the bastion node and EFS storage etc. and `Ansible` to provision the EFS mounts, copy data and create the Nextflow cluster: -